2014 Andy Murray tennis season: Australian Open

 Murray then competed at the Australian Open.
 He got his campaign underway in difficult conditions, with temperatures in excess of 40 degrees Celsius, against Go Soeda and saw him off in under 90 minutes, only dropping five games in the process.
 He next faced qualifier Vincent Millot and again won in straight sets, recovering from 5–1 down in the third to take it 7–5 by winning 23 consecutive points from set point down.
-Murray's first serious test came from Feliciano López but the top 30 player failed to trouble him as he secured another three set victory, to set up a fourth round clash with lucky loser Stéphane Robert.
+Murray's first serious test came from Feliciano López but the top 30 player failed to trouble him as he secured another set victory, to set up a fourth round clash with lucky loser Stéphane Robert.
 Murray dropped his first set of the tournament in a third set tie-break but recovered to take the fourth and progress to the quarter-finals.
 There he faced Roger Federer, in their fifth meeting at a Grand Slam.
 Murray was unable to match Federer's level throughout most of the match and was defeated in four sets, ending his run of four consecutive Australian Open semi-finals.